Vital Records Online

 required documents

-What Documents Are Required to Order Wisconsin Birth Certificates?
+What Documents Are Required to Order a Wisconsin Birth Certificate?

 Proof of identity, such as a state ID or U.S. passport, is required for all submissions to the Wisconsin DHS - VRS, which has specific requirements based on individual circumstances.
 Refer to the table below for details on required information and documents.